 Property managers, community leaders, and state agencies might not know where to start in curbing salt use in your area.
 Share the Road Salt Best Practices compiled from our partners already working to reduce salt use in their regions.

 Write to your representatives at the state and local level in support of salt reduction and smarter salt use in your community.
 You can start with our sample letters – but feel free to personalize them to your own perspective!

 We'll send you monthly updates on ways you can take action for better water quality in your community.

 Your generous gift will fund Salt Watch kits for new volunteers all over the country and help us work towards road salt reduction strategies nationwide.

-Salt Watch and Winter Salt Watch are trademarks of the Izaak Walton League of America.
+Salt Watch is a trademark of the Izaak Walton League of America.

 © 2015 Izaak Walton League of America